Scent & Safety: An Introduction to Essential Oils

 Bringing It All Together

-Essential oils are more than pleasant scents.
-They are tools for creating moments of calm, clarity, and connection.
-When approached with care, they can become part of a thoughtful wellness practice.
+Essential oils are tools for creating moments of calm, clarity, and connection.
+When approached with care, they become part of a thoughtful wellness practice.
 Learn about the plants, respect their chemistry, and always use them safely.

 From my hands to your home, may your exploration of essential oils bring both fragrance and peace.